rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 As you can see from this example, the only real difference in the code is that the recipe is just a single item, compared to being in a table (between braces).
-They also have an optional "cooktime" parameter, which defines how long the item takes to cook.
+They also have an optional "cooktime" parameter which defines how long the item takes to cook.
 If this is not set it defaults to 3.

 The recipe above works when the coal block is in the input slot,